-The British School of Bucharest is the only British school in Romania rated as 'excellent' for both 'the quality of pupils' learning and achievement' and the 'quality of pupils' personal development' and has once again received 'excellent' in all areas assessed - the highest possible rating.
+The British School of Bucharest has been rated consistently as 'excellent' for both 'the quality of pupils' learning and achievement' and the 'quality of pupils' personal development' and has once again received 'excellent' in all areas assessed - the highest possible rating.

-The British School of Bucharest is the only British School in Romania rated as 'excellent' for both ‘the quality of pupils' learning and achievement’ and ‘the quality of pupils' personal development’ and has received this rating twice in a row, in 2018 and again in 2022, by its 'UK International School Inspectorate Report'.
-The numerous prizes awarded to our students at local and international competitions validates our commitment to the National Curriculum for England.
+The British School of Bucharest has been rated consistently as 'excellent' for both ‘the quality of pupils' learning and achievement’ and ‘the quality of pupils' personal development’ and has received this rating twice in a row, in 2018 and again in 2022, by its 'UK International School Inspectorate Report'.
+The numerous prizes awarded to our students at local and international competitions validate our commitment to the National Curriculum for England.

 The British School of Bucharest is recognised as a British School Overseas (BSO) via the Independent Schools Inspectorate (ISI) and is accredited by the Romanian Agency for Quality Assurance in Education (ARACIP).

 Our approach to teaching the National Curriculum for England and our continual internal evaluation and improvement is underpinned through regular inspections by ISI.
-Our latest ISI report rated the British School of Bucharest as 'excellent' for the quality of pupils' learning and achievement and the quality of pupils' personal development.
+Our latest ISI report rated the British School of Bucharest as 'excellent' for the quality of pupils' learning and achievement and the quality of pupils' personal development, and in all areas assessed.
 This rating is at the top of the scale.

 The School is regularly inspected for compliance with British school system standards that apply to independent schools in England under the UK's Department for Education regulations.